kuyur/kuyurasu-painter/README.md

 # kuyurasu-painter
 A painter program using MFC.
-It was developed in 2008 and maintenance is stopped.
+It was developed in 2008 and maintenance now is stopped.